Connect with others who understand.

 1. Chess Star Henrique Mecking

-Considered one of the greatest Brazilian chess players in history, Henrique Costa Mecking learned to play the game of skill when he was just 6 years old.
+Considered one of the greatest Brazilian chess players in history, Henrique Costa Mecking learned to play the game when he was just 6 years old.
 He continued racking up wins throughout his teenage years.

-“In 1979, I was almost dying, couldn’t chew, just ate liquid food, didn’t have the power even to brush my teeth anymore,” Mecking said in an interview in 2011.
 He not only got back to the game he loves but also aspired to be among the best once more.
 “I believe I will be back on top,” he said.
 “My rating will go up slowly, and my strength of play will highly increase also.”
+Henrique’s comeback has shown people around the world that he can still be a chess champion while living with myasthenia gravis.

 2. Chef Sean Brock